oveddan/site/content/portfolio/presence-makerfaire/index.md

 weight: 0
 ---

-Presence at the MakerFaire was a modification of the existing Presence kinetic scultpure to use pose estimation powered by PoseNet as a form of gestural control.
-It was presented at the 2018 Makerfaire, where its inaccuracies brought out entertaining behaviors from the viewers.
+Presence is a kinetic scultpure that use pose estimation powered by PoseNet to perceive and mimic the form of the viewer.
+It was shown at the 2018 Makerfaire.

 <!--more-->